-The Queensland Police Legacy Scheme assists the eligible* dependent families of deceased sworn Queensland Police Officers, the dependent families of Queensland Police Officers whose spouse has died and the families of serving Queensland Police Officers who are suffering a terminal illness.
+The Queensland Police Legacy Scheme assists the eligible* dependent families of deceased sworn Queensland Police Officers, the dependent families of Queensland Police Officers whose spouse has died and the families of serving Queensland Police Officers with a parent suffering a terminal illness.

-– 4 families of serving officers who are suffering from terminal illnesses.
+– 5 families of serving officers where a parent is suffering a terminal illness.

-– 5 legatees are taking a Gap Year with the intention of continuing their studies next year
+– 4 legatees are taking a gap year with the intention of continuing their studies next year

-Queensland Police Legacy also assists the PALS Group and QPLSWA (membership of these groups is made up of widow/ers whose families formerly received financial assistance from the QPLS).
+Queensland Police Legacy also assists the PALS Group and QPLSWA (membership of these groups is made up of widows and widowers whose families formerly received financial assistance from the QPLS).

 – Social functions

 – Personal security alarm systems

 *Families remain eligible to receive assistance until the dependent children complete their education, or the surviving parent remarries or the surviving parent has been in a de facto relationship that has endured for a period of more than 2 years.